TrellixVulnTeam/swahilipython_SCMU/Doc/tutorial/errors.rst

 caused by (or at least detected at) the token *preceding* the arrow: in the example, the error is detected at the function :func:`print`, since a colon (``':'``) is missing before it.
-File name and line number are printed so you know where to look in case the input came from a script.
+File name and line number are printed so you know where to look in case the input came kutoka a script.

 .. _tut-exceptions: